alisktl/temporal-java-examples/core/exclusive-choice/README.md

 # Exclusive Temporal Fruit Ordering Workflow

-This repository demonstrates an example of using Temporal for workflow orchestration.
+This example demonstrates using Temporal for workflow orchestration.
 The example includes a simple workflow for purchasing fruits.
 The workflow orchestrates various activities, such as ordering different types of fruits using `OrderFruitsActivities`, and processes a shopping list provided by the user.

 ## Prerequisites